LukashonakV/arch-linux/README.md

 ## Prerequisites
 - Download the freshet ISO Arch image [Arch ISO](https://www.archlinux.org/download/)
 - Free up necessary space on [SDA](#Notation)
 ---
+## Technical details
+- To be able to open swap/home containers within booting without prompting of password there are appropriate file keys at /etc/luks-keys is used by the system.
+- For hibernation support encrypted swap container must be early opened.
+To reach this goal /etc/luks-keys/swap key file is embedded into initramfs.
+- When hibernation is OFF swap partition is mounted as plain encrypted with random UUID each boot.
+- To get more about encryption [see](#Notation)
+---
 # 1. Base Installation
   ## 1.1 [Partition scheme](#Notation)